Maijuddin/Maijuddin/README.md

 - 👋 Hi, I’m @Maijuddin
-- 👀 I’m interested in programming
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning java programming language
+- 🌱 I’m currently learning Fullstack web development
+- 💞️ I’m looking for job in web-development
+- 📫 How to reach me...

 <!---